ianberg-volpe/GMNSpy/spec/md/use_group-properties-description.md

-# Untitled string in undefined Schema
+# Untitled string in use_group Schema

 ```txt
 undefined#/properties/description